opeyemi24/dare.io-pbl/Project 12.md

  Step 4 – Reference ‘Webserver’ role

- Within the static-assignments folder, created a new file for uat-webservers called uat-webservers.yml.
-This is where we will reference the role.
+ Within the static-assignments folder, created a new file for uat-webservers called uat-webservers.yml .This is where we will reference the role

- Pasted the script below
+ Pasted the script below inside the uat-web servers.yml file

  ```
 ---